-After discussions during the July 2019, August 2019, September 2019 and November 2019 BOT meetings, the Board is now considering a phased implementation of a quantitative reasoning requirement and Title 5 change by spring 2022 to be effective fall 2027.
+After discussions during the July 2019, August 2019, September 2019 and November 2019 BOT meetings, the Board approved this change in the admission requirement at its’ January 2020 board meeting, with a phased implementation and Title 5 change by spring 2022 to be effective fall 2027.
 Additionally, the Chancellor shall submit to the Board a progress report in March 2021 and a final report by January 2022 that includes:

 - a third-party independent analysis of the planned implementation and potential impact of the proposed requirement on high school students’ application to the CSU;

 - the progress on doubling the number of STEM qualified teachers annually prepared by the CSU;